lexDAO/Personal-Tokens/T&C.md

 Please review the terms described herein carefully (the “Terms”).
-Your use of the ervices, software, platform, and websites provided by Token Services Provider (“us” or “we”) and any of its affiliates (collectively, the “Services”) is contingent on your acceptance of these Terms and all the terms and policies incorporated herein.
+Your use of the services, software, platform, and websites provided by Token Services Provider (“us” or “we”) and any of its affiliates (collectively, the “Services”) is contingent on your acceptance of these Terms and all the terms and policies incorporated herein.

 The Services are not targeted towards children; no one under the age of thirteen (13) may use the Services.